Honor eyes India laptop market with MagicBook 15 under Rs 50K

 The notebook market in India currently is around six-seven million unit sales per year — 50 per cent consumer notebooks and 50 per cent commercial notebooks.

-Consumer notebook accounts for around 3.3 million to 3.6 million units and one of the most popular segments is thin and lightweight devices and this is where Honor is aiming to make a great impact with MagicBook 15 .
+Consumer notebook accounts for around 3.3 million to 3.6 million units, and one of the most popular segments is thin and lightweight devices, and this is where Honor is aiming to make a significant impact with MagicBook 15.

 Peng said that privacy protection is a cornerstone of the product design at the company.